-(Leaves two ranked; whorled), (margins entire; lobed; biserrate); nflorescence spike or catkin, staminate and carpellate flowers on separate inflorescences or not; staminate flowers: sessile; pollen exine also (micro)verrucate or smooth, infratectum granular, pistillode +, (secreting nectar); carpellate flowers: staminodes +; (style relatively long, occupying most of the gynoecium), stigmas capitate, decurrent, or punctiform and with a terminal pore; ovule with integuments the same length [micropyle endostomal?], parietal tissue one cell across, nucellar cap ca 2 cells across, (tracheids +); pollen tubes branched, in style at dormancy; cupule also cup-shaped, with scales; fruit also rounded, (endocarp glabrous inside - some subgenus Quercus); (endosperm with basi-lateral caecum); germination hypogeal or epigeal; rpl22 gene transferred from chloroplast to nucleus.
+(Plant deciduous); (leaves two ranked; whorled), (margins entire; lobed; biserrate); nflorescence spike or catkin, staminate and carpellate flowers on separate inflorescences or not; staminate flowers: sessile; pollen exine also (micro)verrucate or smooth; pistillode +, (secreting nectar); carpellate flowers: staminodes +; (style relatively long, occupying most of the gynoecium), stigmas capitate, decurrent, or punctiform and with a terminal pore; ovule with integuments the same length [micropyle endostomal?], parietal tissue one cell across, nucellar cap ca 2 cells across, (tracheids +); pollen tubes branched, in style at dormancy; cupule also cup-shaped, with scales; nuts 1-3(-15< - Trigonobalanus)/cupule, (rounded), (endocarp glabrous inside - some subgenus Quercus); (endosperm with basi-lateral caecum); (germination hypogeal); genome size [2C] (1.17-)1.35-2.61 pg; rpl22 gene transferred from chloroplast to nucleus.

 6/640: Quercus (400), Lithocarpus (120), Castanopsis (110).
 N. temperate, at higher elevations in the tropics, not S. Africa or New Zealand, barely in Australia.
 [Photo - Fruit]

 Age.
 Estimates of the crown-group age of Quercoideae are around 55.2 m.y.
 (Sauquet et al. 2012) or (66.1-)56.4(-50.6) m.y.
 (Xiang et al. 2014).